Lectures on LHC Physics: LHC phenomenology

 for simplicity assuming massless Standard Model decay products.
 Similarly, we define the measured combinations $s_{5,6,7}$ from the opposite chain.
-In addition, we measure the missing transverse momentum as $\vec{p}_{T,4} + \vec{p}_{T,8} \equiv (s_4,s_8)$.
-Using the first equal sign in Eq.(\ref{eq:massrel2}) we we can collect the two missing four-momenta into $p_\text{miss} = (\vec{p}_4, E_4, \vec{p}_8, E_8)$ and express this vector in terms of measured quantities and masses in the cascade $A \cdot p_\text{miss} = s$.
-The matrix $A$ includes only components of measured momenta and is almost block diagonal, so it can be inverted.
-Following the second equal sign in Eq.(\ref{eq:massrel2}) we can then write $s = B \cdot m + c$, where the matrix $B$ only contains non-zero entries $\pm 1$ and the vector $c$ consists of measured quantities.
+In addition, we measure the two-dimensional missing transverse momentum, so we can collect the two missing four-momenta into $p_\text{miss} = (\vec{p}_4, E_4, \vec{p}_8, E_8)$ and define two additional entries of the vector $s$ in terms of measured quantities and masses like

+Combining the first equal signs of Eqs.\eqref{eq:massrel2} and~\eqref{eq:massrel3} for both halves of the events reads $A \cdot p_\text{miss} = s$, where the matrix $A$ includes only components of measured momenta and is almost block diagonal, so it can be inverted.
+Following the second equal sign in Eq.\eqref{eq:massrel2} we can then write $s = B \cdot m + c$, where the matrix $B$ only contains non-zero entries $\pm 1$ and the vector $c$ consists of measured quantities.
 Together, this gives us

-The result for all masses in the decay chain using 25 events per set and including all combinatorics we show in Figure~\ref{fig:sim_massrel}.
+We show the result for all masses in the decay chain using 25 events per set and including all combinatorics in Figure~\ref{fig:sim_massrel}.
 The mass relation method has also been successfully applied to single legs as well as in combination with kinematic endpoints.

 \item \underline{MT2 methods} are based on a global variable $m_{T2}$.
 It generalizes the transverse mass known from $W$ decays to the case of two massive invisible particles, one from each leg of the event.
 The observed missing energy in the event we can divide into two scalar fractions $p_{T,\text{miss}} = q_1 + q_2$.
-Given the two fractions $q_j$ we can construct a transverse mass for each side of the event, assuming we know the invisible particle's mass $m_{T,j}(q_j;\hat{m}_\text{miss})$; the second argument is an external assumption, \ie $\hat{m}_\text{miss}$ is an assumed value for $m_\text{miss}$.
+Given the two fractions $q_j$ we can construct a transverse mass for each side of the event, assuming we know the invisible particle's mass $m_{T,j}(q_j;\hat{m}_\text{miss})$; the second argument is an external assumption, so $\hat{m}_\text{miss}$ is an assumed value for $m_\text{miss}$.

-Inspired by the usual transverse mass we are interested in a mass variable with a well-defined upper edge, so we need to construct some kind of minimum of $m_{T,j}$ as a function of the splitting of ${p}_{T, \text{miss}}$.
+Inspired by the usual transverse mass we are interested in a mass variable with a well--defined upper edge, so we need to construct some kind of minimum of $m_{T,j}$ as a function of the splitting of ${p}_{T, \text{miss}}$.
 Naively, this minimum will simply be the zero transverse momentum limit of $m_T$ on one leg, which is not very interesting.
 On the other hand, in this case the transverse mass from the other leg reaches a maximum, so we can instead define